apache/flink/docs/getting-started/tutorials/table_api.md

     .window(Tumble.over("1.hour").on("timestamp").as("w"))
     .groupBy("accountId, w")
     .select("accountId, w.start as timestamp, amount.sum")
-    .insertInto("stdout");
+    .insertInto("spend_report");
 {% endhighlight %}

 This defines our application as using one hour tumbling windows based on the timestamp column.
 So a row with timestamp `2019-06-01 01:23:47` will be put in the `2019-06-01 01:00:00` window.
-While semantically equivalent, when using windows:

-    * Developers clearly expresses intent on how data should be bucketed.
-    * Opens up the possibilities for more advanced windowing such as overlapping or variable length windows.
-    * Uses a stream based approach which will allow for easy migration from batch to streaming.
+Aggregations based on time are unique because time, as opposed to other attributes, generally moves forward in a continuous streaming application.
+Using time window-based aggregations enables Flink to perform specific optimizations such as state clean up when the framework knows that no more records will arrive for a particular window.

 ## Once More, With Streaming!

 With our buisness logic implemented it is time to go from batch to streaming.
-Because the Table Api supports running against both batch and streaming runners with the same semantics, migrating is as simple as changing the execution context.
+Because the Table API supports running against both batch and streaming runners with the same semantics, migrating is as simple as changing the execution context.

 {% highlight java %}
 StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();